valerioarvizzigno/homecraft_vertex_lab/README.md

 git clone https://github.com/valerioarvizzigno/homecraft_vertex.git
 ```

 17. Install requirements needed to run the app from the requirements.txt file.
-After this step, close the SSH session and reopen it, to ensure all the $PATH variables are refreshed (otherwise you can get a "streamlit command not found" error)
+After this step, close the SSH session and reopen it, to ensure all the $PATH variables are refreshed (otherwise you can get a "streamlit command not found" error).
+You can have a look at the requirements.txt file content via vim/nano or your favourite editor.

 ```bash
 cd homecraft_vertex